Desktop Schools Popup

 Dear Parents,

-School Safety Patrol is a very important job here at Diamond Path and throughout the state.
-They provide a service for the school and the community.
+School Safety Patrol is an essential job at Diamond Path and in every school around the country.
+The School Safety Patrol group provides a service for the school and the community.
 To make a good patrol, your son or daughter will need to be punctual, caring, and trustworthy.
 Attached is a form to submit if they are interested in one of the following two positions:

-Crossing guard patrols are stationed at the crosswalks on the corners of Dominica and 147th Street and 144th street.
+Crossing Guard Patrols - are stationed at the crosswalks on the corners of Dominica and 147th Street and 144th street.
 They enable walkers to get to school and home again safely and are on duty from 8:55 A.M. until 9:10 A.M. in the morning.
-In the afternoon, they are on duty from 3:40 P.M. until 3:55 P.M.
-They work in teams of two students.
-Students will be on a rotating schedule with other teams.
+In the afternoon, they are on duty from 3:45 pm. until 3:55 pm.
+Crossing Guards will not be on duty in extreme weather (extreme cold, heavy snow, heavy rain, lightning).
+Crossing Guards will be notified by 8:00 am/3:30 pm if Crossing Guards are canceled.
+They work in teams of two to three students.
+Crossing Guards are on a rotating schedule with other teams.
 A schedule will go out the first few weeks of school and will be posted on the 5th grade website.
-Application for Crossing Guard is attached.

 Another Opportunity